-Morning: Presentations on holistic understanding of health and healing that is beyond but inclusive of Buddhist approaches to a path for greater well-being in Tibetan and Himalayan medical traditions (Sienna R. Craig and William McGrath).
+Presentations on holistic understanding of health and healing that is beyond but inclusive of Buddhist approaches to a path for greater well-being in Tibetan and Himalayan medical traditions (Sienna R. Craig and William McGrath).
+Q&A with participants.

-Afternoon: A participant-facilitated panel discussion led by Elena Pakhoutova will focus on these topics, drafting potential curriculum enhancements and planning future research papers or panels.
+A participant-facilitated panel discussion led by Elena Pakhoutova will focus on these topics.
+Small group discussions based on the presentations and guiding/framing questions relevant to developing potential curriculum enhancements and planning future research papers or panels.
+Return to the main group, report on each group discussion.
+Q&A with participants and presenters.